syedumerahmedcode/docker/README.md

 - It actually start the application.
 - A container environment is created.
 - It is running on the machine.

+# Docker vs Virtual Machine
+- All operating systems are made up of the following layers:
+- - Application
+- - OS Kernel
+- - Hardware

+- Docker virtualizes _only the Application layer_ whereas Virtual Machine virtualizes _both Application and OS Kernel_ layers.
+- Size of docker images is much smaller comapred to virtal machine.
+- Speed: Docker containers start and run much faster.
+- Compatibility: VM of any OS can run on any OS host.That is not true for Docker and due to this , in th eolder versions of OS, one needs to install Docker Toolbox.

 # What to do if?